Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 ## Setting up the device

 * Install Ubuntu on a Raspberry Pi, connecting it to the internet and using it remotely.
-  * Follow the [install instructions](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi) and choose Ubuntu 20.04 LTS, 32 bit server OS.
+  * Follow the [install instructions](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi) and choose Ubuntu 20.04 LTS, both 32 bit and 64 bit server OS are supported.
 There is no need to install a desktop.

 * Make sure you have speakers and a microphone attached